Queen & Slim Director Melina Matsoukas Calls Out Archaic Film Industry

 “It’s extremely discouraging.
 It’s extremely infuriating," said Matsoukas in conversation with Variety.
 "And it just represents an archaic system that is full of people who don’t value us.”

-Queen & Slim, which was released in theaters on November 27, garnered mixed reactions from Black film critics and audiences alike.
+Queen & Slim, which will be released in the UK in January, garnered mixed reactions from Black film critics and audiences alike.
 Viewers were torn by the movie's intense imagery and its controversial final scene dividing the audience into two factions: those who loved it and those who were pained by it.
 Mixed feelings aside, Queen & Slim is a fubu film.
 From its stunning soundtrack to its thoughtful costume design, the movie was created by people with Black people in mind.
 Is it possible, then, that HFPA was turned off by the production's insuppressible Blackness as well as the fact that a woman directed it?
 Matsoukas certainly thinks so.

 "For me, it’s reflective of their voting body.
 It’s not reflective of the society in which we live in or the industry as it stands today," the "Formation" director reasoned.
 "They don’t value the stories that represent all of us, and those stories are so often disregarded and discredited, as are their filmmakers.”